-This team project will investigate the feasibility of repurposing the International Space Station (ISS) after the completion of its primary mission in 2024.
-Some of the current ISS modules may well be fully capable of serving as components of a future mission (e.g., a cislunar cycler).
+INTRODUCTIONThis team project will investigate the feasibility of repurposing the International Space Station (ISS) after the completion of its primary mission in 2024.
+Some of the current ISS modules may well be fully capable of serving as components of a future mission (e.g., a space hotel, a cislunar cycler, or as part of a new station).
 Identifying which parts these are, and how to deal with the engineering, operations and policy problems of reusing them is the main focus for this team project.

-In addition to the feasibility study, a further case study to provide detailed focus for this team project will be a conceptual design of the conversion of the ISS into an Earth-Moon-Earth cycler.
-Using telerobotics and construction workers where necessary, the ISS would be partly dismantled and then reassembled in low Earth orbit (LEO) using a mix of existing modules and new, purpose-built and launched modules.
-When complete, the new station would be accelerated to translunar injection speed using high-powered electric propulsion to become part of a permanent cislunar transport architecture.
+In addition to the feasibility study, a further case study to provide detailed focus for this team project will be a conceptual design of the conversion of the ISS to another application to be selected by the team.
+For example, using telerobotics and construction workers where necessary, the ISS would be partly dismantled and then reassembled in low Earth orbit (LEO) using a mix of existing modules and new, purpose-built and launched modules.
+When complete, the new station would be accelerated using high-powered electric propulsion to become part of a new application architecture.

 The ISS is the most expensive object ever created by humanity, however eventually the present mission of the ISS will end.
 Nominal end-of-life disposal for space stations is to deorbit and burn up as much as possible in the atmosphere.
 It would be a shame and a great waste to deorbit the ISS at the end of its life and have it burn up, as did Skylab, Salyut and MIR.
 The orbital energy of the huge ISS is a costly asset.
 The mass of the ISS in LEO is extremely valuable even if it is only used as raw material.

-- Perform a feasibility study for repurposing the ISS after the end of its primary mission.
+- Perform a feasibility study of repurposing the ISS after the end of its primary mission.

 - Identify strategies for dealing with existing ownership and use policies among the ISS partners to enable repurposing of the station.

 - Conduct a conceptual design for ISS repurposing.
-For purposes of this design, use the example application of a cislunar cycler and the rendezvous systems needed in LEO and lunar orbit using all or part of the ISS.
+The team will select an application and concept for reuse using all or part of the ISS.

-- Devise the required international policy, management, roadmap planning and budgeting arrangements to enable sustainable use and maintenance of the cycler in support of lunar settlement, exploration, commercial and science programs.
-Ideally this would include Chinese participation.
+- Devise the required international policy, management, roadmap planning and budgeting arrangements to enable sustainable use and maintenance of the new application in support of future space programs (such as lunar settlement, exploration, commercial and science programs).
+Ideally this would include additional national or commercial participation.

 - Publish an influential report.